usefulalgorithm/usefulalgorithm/README.md

 - _11100011_, by Asian Glow
 - _You Only Die 1nce_, by Freddie Gibbs
 - _Energy!
 Come On!_, by Energy
+- _Intrinsic Rhythm_, by Perila
 - _CODE NOIR_, by Quinton Barnes
 - _Area Silenzio_, by eat-girls
+- _Peasant_, by Richard Dawson
+- _Blue Desert_, by Jack J
+- _Jordsvingninger (A Smalltown Supersound compilation of exclusive tracks)_, by Various Artists

 </details>